Online Master's in Biomedical Engineering @ Case.edu

 Procedure:

-• 1.1 Name, expected date of graduation, sequence or track
+• Your expected date of graduation, sequence or track

 • Rationale for the request.
 Explain why this change is appropriate from an educational standpoint and relevant to your track or sequence.

-• 3.
-Attach a complete Program of Study listing all the courses taken and will take until graduation (organized by semester).
-Clearly identify the Technical Electives.
+• Attach a complete Program of Study listing all the courses taken and will take until graduation (organized by semester).
+Clearly identify the technical electives.

-The PDF petition file should be emailed to the Chair of the UGEC, Andrew Rollins (amr9@case.edu) with the subject line, Petition for UGEC, and cc your advisor and the Track leader identified on the BME website.
-A petition for a change that the UGEC chair regards as problematic will be voted upon by the UGEC.
-Otherwise, the Track leader can approve the change.
-The UGEC meets about twice a month during the academic year (September - April) and will not normally consider petitions over the summer.
+Note: A petition for a change that the UGEC chair regards as problematic will be voted upon by the UGEC.
+Otherwise, the track leader can approve the change.
+The UGEC meets about twice a month during the academic year (September-April) and will not normally consider petitions over the summer.